UNISvalbard/Geo-UAV/content/lessons/check_list/preflight_checklist.md

 ```

 #### 2. Secure the necessary documentation before AUV operation
-Always have your AUV pilot certificate with you and keep it during the AUV operation.
+To ensure compliance during AUV operations, it's important to keep your AUV pilot certificate and identification tag with you at all times.
 You have to be able to show it in case of an inspection.

 The operating UAV needs an identification tag and has to be insured.

 Clear records of flight objectives are important for compliance, and a process which factors in this information can lead to useful datasets further down the line.

-If you apply for a specific flying permit, you can only perform the flight operation if the permission is granted.
-You need to have waiver or document of authorization with you at all times.
+If you're applying for a specific flying permit, you'll need to have a waiver or document of authorization with you at all times, and you can only perform the flight operation if permission is granted.

 ```{admonition} Commercial use
 :class: note